elpassion/buildel/README.md

 ## Examples
-Below are examples of workflow configurations you can create to enhance your projects with dynamic, AI-powered solutions:
+Below are examples of workflows you can create to enhance your projects with dynamic, AI-powered solutions:

 #### Memory

-This setup is perfect for building an interactive, AI-powered document retrieval system that can understand natural language queries and provide precise, contextually relevant information from a vast repository of documents.
+This setup is an AI-powered document retrieval system that can understand natural language queries and provide precise, contextually relevant information from a vast repository of documents.

 <p>
     <img src="apps/web-remix/public/examples/memory.webp" alt="Simple memory example" />